mark-watson/haskell_book/manuscript/kgcreator.md

 There are two versions of this project that deal with generating duplicate data in  two ways:

-- As either Neo4J Cypher import data or RDF triples are created, store generated data in a SQLite embedded database.
+- As either Neo4J Cypher data or RDF triples data are created, store generated data in a SQLite embedded database.
 Check this database before writing new output data.
 - Ignore the problem of generating duplicate data and filter out duplicates in the outer processing pipeline that uses the Knowledge Graph Creator as one processing step.

 For my own work I choose the second method since filtering duplicates is as easy as a few Makefile targets (the following listing is in the file **Makefile** in the directory